 One way of thinking about the difference between our approach and one that is more traditional is to consider that while learning the right answers may get our children through school, learning how to become life-long independent learners will take them anywhere!
 Our children are learning to think, observe, and reflect; not memorize and quickly forget.
 Elementary students are encouraged to do their own research, analyze what they have found, and come to their own conclusions.
 The teachers encourage our children to think for themselves and become actively engaged in their own learning process.

 The Elementary program offers an unparalleled opportunity for the ongoing development of your child who has been nurtured in the Primary program.
 They are entering a new period in their life; this imaginative, social, creative child needs a planned environment and expansive course of study to support its burgeoning independence and potential.
-The Lower Elementary program, for children between the ages of six and nine, is designed to meet the needs of your child in this phase of development.
+The Elementary program, for children between the ages of six and twelve, is designed to meet the needs of your child in this phase of development.
 This experience will shape not only his knowledge and skills, but also his attitude about learning for the rest of his life.

 The Brilliant Star Elementary program hours are 8:00 am – 3:00 pm Monday to Friday.